mozilla-services/docs/source/storage/apis-2.0.rst

     The response will include an *X-Num-Records* header indicating the total number of records to expect in the body.

+    If the request included a **limit** parameter and there were more than that many items matching the query, the response will include an *X-Next-Offset* header.
+This value can be passed back to the server in the **offset** parameter to efficiently skip over the items that have already been read.
+See :ref:`syncstorage_paging` for an example.

     Two output formats are available for multiple record GET requests.
     They are triggered by the presence of the appropriate format in the